JericEntero/Multi-Page-Student-Profile-w-Responsiveness-and-CSS/Designed Personal Bio Webpage/README.md

 Project Description

 This project is a responsive HTML and external CSS personal portfolio website.
-It's based on the Week 2-3 bio and contact pages, with some CSS styling added, a Flexbox navigation bar and some media queries for mobile responsiveness.
+It's based on the Week 2-3 bio and contact pages, with some CSS styling added, a Flexbox navigation bar and media queries for mobile responsiveness.

  Pages Included
 This includes personal bio, profile image, and the hobbies list in the file named index.html